bhisaac/5eFP/5eFP-SRD.md

 - Spend (1) herbs to get (1) healing potion.
 - Spend ⛁ to cast *lesser restoration*.
 - Spend 5⛁ to cast *greater restoration*.
-- Spend 25⛁ coins to cast *raise dead* on a fallen ally.
+- Spend 25⛁ to cast *raise dead* on a fallen ally.

 **Manor.** TBA.